 Downflow furnaces are generally found in homes with no basement and are usually placed in an attic.

 Choosing a Furnace Configuration.
 The biggest consideration in choosing among these configurations is your home's layout.
-If you have no basement or crawlspace, an upflow furnace is not an option.

 Because hot air naturally rises and cold air sinks, upflow furnaces have to perform less work and tend to have longer life spans than the other configurations.